GreenGold33/bootcamp-autumn2016/src/md/index.md

 Group yourself in pairs an do the following exercises:

 - From [Learn how Script Tags and Document Ready Work](https://www.freecodecamp.com/challenges/learn-how-script-tags-and-document-ready-work) to [Use jQuery to Modify the Entire Page](https://www.freecodecamp.com/challenges/use-jquery-to-modify-the-entire-page)

+!SLIDE jquery exercise

+## <span class="icon-laptop"></span> jQuery Practice Events

+Group yourself in pairs an do the exercises suggested at Level 4 in: http://try.jquery.com/